mazzalab-ieo/renovo/README.md

   * **RF_model.pkl**: trained model of Random Forest
   * **variables.txt**: the set of variables that are used to run the small RF
   * **ordered_cols.txt**: the total set of variables after one-hot-encoding: each level of variable “Type” is considered.
 Columns are in the correct order to perform new predictions with RF
+  * **trainig_set.tar.gz**: compressed training set of the RF model, use this file as "-t" argument for rf_trainer.py
+  * **columns.txt**: file cotaining the columns of interest of the training set, use this file as "-c" argument for rf_trainer.py

 ## **“Scripts” folder**